Jonathan2251/lbd/source/llvmstructure.rst

     [EAX, ECX, EDX, ESI, EDI, EBX, EBP, ESP,
      R8D, R9D, R10D, R11D, R14D, R15D, R12D, R13D]> { ... }

-The language used in .td files are Target(Hardware) Description Language that let llvm backend compiler engineers to define the transformation for llvm IR and the machine instructions of their CPUs.
-In frontend, compiler development tools provide the "Parser Generator" for compiler development; in backend, they provide the "Machine Code Generator" for development, as :numref:`llvmstructure_frontendTblGen` and :numref:`llvmstructure_llvmTblGen`.
+The language used in `.td` files is the Target (Hardware) Description Language,
+which allows LLVM backend compiler engineers to define the transformation from
+LLVM IR to machine instructions for their CPUs.

+In the frontend, compiler development tools provide a **Parser Generator** for
+building compilers.
+In the backend, they offer a **Machine Code Generator** to
+facilitate instruction selection and code generation, as shown in
+:numref:`llvmstructure_frontendTblGen` and :numref:`llvmstructure_llvmTblGen`.

 .. _llvmstructure_frontendTblGen: